 So, to get us as prepared as possible, I re-organized the spaces that they needed.

-Because I was allowing her a new responsibility that she was excited about, she was eager to follow the rules, rise to the occasion, and take care of her little brother while I tended to the baby.
+Because I was allowing her a new responsibility that she was excited about, she was eager to follow the rules!
+She rose to the occasion, and was very excited to take care of her little brother while I tended to the baby.
 And our 2-year-old was thrilled to have his older sister, who he completely adores, doting on him!
 Together they relied on and helped each other.
 And I enjoyed watching their bond grow even deeper!

 I have always been very strict about the kids only ever eating in front of me.
 I have heard too many stories of children choking, and I think my paranoia has slightly scared my children into always following this rule.

 So, with that said, if your child is one to sneak snacks – these tips are not for you.